-Starting July 22, 2019, we have a new Terms of Service in the European Economic Area and Switzerland.
-This update is to make the Terms of Service easier to read and understand.
-There’s no change to your experience on YouTube, the features you have access to, or, if you’re a monetizing creator, how you’re paid.
+Starting from December 10, 2019, our Terms of Service are updated globally.
+(If you live in the European Economic Area or Switzerland, your terms were updated on July 22.)
+These updates are to make the Terms of Service easier to read and understand.
+There’s no change to your experience on YouTube, the features you have access to, or, if you’re a monetizing creator, how you’re paid..

 Why did you change the Terms of Service?

 What are the main changes?

 - Improved readability.
 While it’s still a legal document, we’ve done our best to make the Terms clearer and easier to understand.

 - Improved transparency and communication.
 We’ve added some useful links to help you navigate YouTube, including links to our policies.
 We’ve also included additional commitments to let you know about changes that may affect you, such as future changes to the Terms or the service.